Concrete Column Calculator

 When should I use the Concrete Column Calculator?

 Use it when your task matches one of these common needs: Estimate concrete for round tube forms.
 Compare 12-inch, 16-inch, and 18-inch pier sizes.
-It works best when you already know the values, dates, units, or settings the page asks for.
+It works best when you already know the measurements, amounts, units, or options the page asks for.

 What is the Concrete Column Calculator doing with my inputs?

-In plain language: The calculator converts diameter to a radius in feet, uses pi times radius squared times height, multiplies by quantity, adds waste, and rounds bag counts up.
-The examples on the page are there so you can compare your inputs with a filled-out calculation before copying the answer.
+In plain language: The calculator converts inside diameter from inches to feet, divides by two for radius, uses pi times radius squared times filled height, multiplies by quantity, adds waste, converts to cubic yards, and rounds bag counts up.
+The examples on the page are there so you can compare your inputs with a worked example before copying the answer.

 What do the main Concrete Column Calculator inputs mean?

-Diameter: the inside diameter of the round form or pier in inches.
-Height: the filled concrete height in feet.
+Inside diameter: the clear width across the inside of the round tube or form, measured in inches.
+Filled height: the height of concrete inside the form, measured in feet.
 Quantity: how many matching round columns or piers are included.
-Waste percent: extra concrete for form variation, spillage, and ordering cushion.
+Waste percent: extra concrete for form variation, spillage, overfill, and ordering cushion.

 How should I read the Concrete Column Calculator answer?